eldermoraes/api4jackson/README.md

 # Api4Jackson
-A simple API to give an easier way to use Jackson lib's (the well know JSON parser and processor)
+A simple API to give an easier way to use Jackson lib's (the well known JSON parser and processor)

 # How to
 You can use directly the Api4Jackson class as your API: